aadm/aadm.github.io/_posts/2012-06-09-flowchart-of-bike-happiness.md

 ---
 {% include JB/setup %}

-I think this is so good that I'll put it here in case I forget it.
+This is so good it's a shame it lies forgotten in an old issue of DirtRag.

-Flowchart of bike happiness (from DirtRag issue 145, october 2009).
+Source: DirtRag issue 145, october 2009.

 ![](https://dl.dropbox.com/u/179731/flowchart%20of%20bike%20happiness.jpg)